cashubtc/nuts/XX.md

 With this, he can verify the signature that Alice included in the payment update.

-Charlie should remember to close channels as the expiry time closes.
+Charlie should remember to close channels as the expiry time approaches.
 He should also keep a record of channel_ids that he has closed, where the expiry time has not been reached, in order to ensure that Alice does not attempt to reuse a pre-expiry channel that was already closed.

 Charlie should maintain a mapping from the channel_id to the balance, to ensure that Alice doesn't attempt to decrease the balance or otherwise attempt to reuse an older channel.
-This map should also store the channel parameters.

 Charlie's record of a closed channel should not be deleted until after it has expired, in order to avoid channel reuse.

 If Alice pays using a `channel_id` that is not in either of the two datasets mentioned above, then Alice is opening a new channel, and Charlie should check everything described above.
+As it's a new channel, and assuming the verification is successful, Charlie knows that the funding token is valid and hasn't already been spent, and he knows that any commitment transaction that is formed deterministically will also have unspent outputs.

 # proof-of-concept

-_As of 2025-11-27, the PoC is up-to-date with the description above, but not released yet.
+_As of 2025-12-07, the PoC is up-to-date with the description above, and is [here](https://github.com/SatsAndSports/demo_of_spillman_cashu_channel/tree/spilman.channel/crates/cdk/examples/spilman_channel).
 The funding and commitment outputs are deterministic.
 Fees are taken into account fully.
 The token-state-check and toekn-restore endpoints are used.
 I'm gradually adding more unit tests_